-Siblings saved after boat sank set good example, Coastguard says
+Coastguard praises siblings rescued after boat sank off Bay of Plenty coast

 "They made their own luck.
 They were very well prepared.
 The thing that really aided in their rescue was the EPIRB.
 That's a device which sends a signal to satellites which are monitoring for these EPIRB activations.

-"We always say you need at least two means of communication, which they did, they did everything right.
+"We always say you need at least two means of communication, which they did.
+They did everything right.
 The report came back to the rescue co-ordination centre in Wellington and they broadcast a mayday relay that there was an activation near Mayor Island."

 A NZ Defence Force King Air provided air support and tracked the liferaft until Trillian Trust Rescue arrived in the area, pulling the duo aboard at 2.47pm.